 But what does dry skin look like and how do you know if you have it?
-It might sound pretty obvious – but the symptoms of dry skin can vary from your skin actually feeling physically ‘dry.’
+It might sound obvious, but the symptoms of dry skin can include more than just the sensation of your skin feeling physically ‘dry’.
 You might find that your skin is red, flaky or tight.
-There might be more visible fine lines than usual and your skin might also feel rough, itchy or flaky.
+There might be more visible fine lines than usual and your skin might feel rough, itchy or flaky.

 You may also like